Toxic Dust and the Risks of Going to Mars

 - Perchlorate.
-This chlorine- and oxygen-based compound has been detected on Mars by two separate rovers.
-Exposure to perchlorate contaminants can occur through eating and drinking.
-This chemical can cause nausea, vomiting, coughing, and eye or skin irritation.
+This oxygen- and chlorine- based compound has been detected on Mars by two separate rovers.
+Exposure to perchlorate contaminants can occur through drinking and eating.
+This chemical can cause nausea, vomiting, eye or skin irritation, and coughing.
 It also impacts the thyroid and may disrupt the production of thyroid hormones, which may cause lasting effects like weight loss, and potentially thyroid cancer.
 Furthermore, the ultraviolet light that strikes the surface of Mars because there is no ozone layer, likely reacts with perchlorate in the soil to create even more toxic materials.

 While the people who would go to Mars would wear protective gear when outside of special living units, the dust and other particles will still pose a big risk.
 They are expected to stick persistently to the suits, a phenomenon already witnessed on moon missions.
-Experts see it being impossible to prevent these dust particles from getting into the living quarters of residents on Mars.
+Experts say is is impossible to prevent these dust particles from getting into the living quarters of residents on Mars.

 Toxic Dust Could Derail Mars Plans

-The presence of these three substances could seriously hinder or prevent long-term occupation of Mars by humans.
+The presence of these three substances could seriously hinder or prevent long-term human occupation of Mars.
 There may even be more substances and minerals on the planet that the robotic landers have not yet detected.
-While we have learned how to mostly protect workers on Earth from harmful dusts that contain silica, asbestos, and other minerals, it will be much more difficult to do on Mars.
+It will be much more difficult protect workers on Mars, even though we have learned how to mostly protect workers on Earth from harmful dusts that contain silica, asbestos, and other minerals.

 The dust particles on the planet are tiny and charged with electrostatics.
 This makes them extremely sticky, and some experts believe it will be impossible to prevent workers on Mars from bringing these particles into the living quarters.
 It seems inevitable that the particles will get in, that they will get into electronics and machinery, that they will clog up filters, and that they will be inhaled and ingested by workers.